Setting the Java Build Path

 Remarks:

-Inclusion patterns
+Inclusion Patterns

 A classpath source entry may also be assigned an inclusion pattern, which explicitly defines resources to be visible on the classpath.
 When no inclusion patterns are specified, the source entry includes all relevant files in the resource tree rooted at this source entry's path.
 Specifying one or more inclusion patterns means that only the specified portions of the resource tree are to be included.
 Each path specified must be a relative path, and will be interpreted relative to this source entry's path.
 File patterns are case-sensitive.
 A file matched by one or more of these patterns is included in the corresponding package fragment root unless it is excluded by one or more of this entry's exclusion patterns.